-The provisional schedule has England kicking off the tournament on 7 July 2021, with the final at Wembley on 1 August.
+The provisional schedule has England kicking off the tournament at Old Trafford on 7 July 2021, with the final at Wembley on 1 August.

 Article top media content

-The provisional schedule for UEFA Women's EURO 2021 in England has been announced, with the hosts kicking off the finals on 7 July and the final at Wembley on 1 August.
+The provisional schedule for UEFA Women's EURO 2021 in England has been announced, with the hosts kicking off the finals at Old Trafford on 7 July and the final at Wembley on 1 August.

 England will be joined by 15 other nations, with qualifying running until October 2020.
-The hosts will be in Group A, and after starting at a venue still to be confirmed, the section will move to the south coast, with both Brighton & Hove and Southampton welcoming England once.
+The hosts will be in Group A, and after starting at Old Trafford, the section will move to the south coast, with both Brighton & Hove and Southampton welcoming England once.

 Group B will be played in Milton Keynes and at the new Brentford stadium in west London, with Group C at Sheffield United's ground and Leigh Sports Village.
 Group D is also split between Yorkshire and Greater Manchester, at Rotherham and Manchester City Academy Stadium.